Uncertainties in high-$z$ galaxy properties inferred from SED fitting using JWST NIRCam photometry: Introduction

 \section{Introduction}

 Understanding how galaxies form and evolve at high redshift is vital for elucidating the earliest phases of cosmic history.
-After recombination, gas accumulates along the cosmic web of dark matter filaments, leading to the formation of the first stars and galaxies \citep[e.g.,][]{Abel2002,Bromm2002}.
-These primordial systems mark the onset of galaxy formation and, by emitting ionizing photons, they drive the reionisation of the intergalactic medium \citep[e.g.,][]{Dayal2018,Robertson2022}.
-While evolving hierarchically through mergers and baryonic processes, these high-redshift galaxies preserve crucial information regarding the interplay among structure formation, feedback, and the thermal and ionization states of the Universe \citep[e.g.,][]{Somerville2015}.
+After recombination, gas accumulates along the cosmic web of dark matter filaments, leading to the formation of the first stars and galaxies \citep[e.g.][]{Abel2002,Bromm2002}.
+These primordial systems mark the onset of galaxy formation and they drive the reionisation of the intergalactic medium by emitting ionising photons \citep[e.g.][]{Dayal2018,Robertson2022}.
+As they evolve hierarchically through mergers and baryonic processes, these high-redshift galaxies preserve crucial information regarding the interplay among structure formation, feedback, and the thermal and ionisation states of the Universe \citep[e.g.][]{Somerville2015}.
 Consequently, examining their properties is fundamental to building a coherent picture of galaxy evolution across cosmic time.

-Several approaches are employed to investigate the evolution of galaxies in these early stages, including semi-analytic models of galaxy formation \citep[e.g.,][]{Yung2019,Mauerhofer2025} and analytic methods \citep[e.g.,][]{Dekel2023}.
+Several approaches are typically employed to investigate the evolution of galaxies in these early stages, including semi-analytic models of galaxy formation \citep[e.g.][]{Yung2019,Mauerhofer2025} and analytic methods \citep[e.g.][]{Dekel2023}.
 In particular, recent advances in computational power and numerical methods have improved the fidelity of simulations modelling the interstellar medium (ISM) in greater detail \citep{Naab2017}.
-By incorporating strong stellar feedback, numerical simulations successfully reproduce observed UV luminosity functions, stellar mass functions, and mass-metallicity relations at high redshift \citep[e.g.,][]{Ma2016,Rosdahl2018,Finlator2018,Kannan2020}.
+By incorporating strong stellar feedback, numerical simulations are able to successfully reproduce observed ultraviolet (UV) luminosity functions, stellar mass functions, and mass-metallicity relations at high redshift \citep[e.g.][]{Ma2016,Rosdahl2018,Finlator2018,Kannan2020}.
 Such simulations provide theoretical frameworks for generating mock observations of high-$z$ galaxies, enabling more direct comparisons with existing data and enhancing our understanding of early galaxy formation \citep{Marshall2022,Katz2023}.